x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/activate_en.md

 ##DESCRIPTION##

-This function is used to activate the data center.
-After activation, the data center will start working normally and can accept read and write operations.
+This function is used to activate the cluster.
+After activation, the cluster will start working normally and can accept read and write operations.

 ##PARAMETERS##